-The recent outcry over the building of an Islamic cultural center in New York City has presented the greatest of ironies and, too, the perfect background for breaking my silence.
-That headlines in American newspapers are not screaming this irony is further evidence of the depths of our ignorance, so great it rivals any tragic series of events Shakespeare could have conceived.
+The recent outcry over the building of an Islamic cultural center in New York City has presented the greatest of ironies and that headlines in American newspapers are not screaming this irony is further evidence of the depths of our ignorance, so great it rivals any tragic series of events Shakespeare could have conceived.

 A public outcry has occurred over construction of a facility in our midst by those so very different from us, who do not share our values and have used violence against us, whom we distrust and whose motivations we find suspicious.
 And more over, they dare to build this facility on, or close to, that which we hold as sacred ground.